gh9869827/fifo-tool-airlock-model-env/SECURITY.md

 This project is in early development.
 Only the current release (`v0.1.2`) is available and supported.

 Versions `0.1.0` and `0.1.1` are no longer supported due to outdated documentation.
-The README in version `0.1.2` adds a **Project Status, Scope & Audience** section and adds in the **Architecture Overview** the target environment configuration.
+Version `0.1.2` adds a **Project Status, Scope & Audience** section, updates the **Architecture Overview** to include the target environment configuration, and clarifies default user assumptions in the **Prerequisites** section.

 ## Reporting a Vulnerability